artonio/dual-display-widget/README.md

 # Dual Display Toggle Widget

-A KDE Plasma 6 widget to toggle your secondary display (eDP-2) on and off with a single click.
+A KDE Plasma 6 widget for the **ASUS Zenbook Duo (2024)** to toggle the secondary ScreenPad display (eDP-2) on and off with a single click.

 ## Features